 You'd better like the music here because there's precious little plot to enjoy.

 Fortunately, the songs are memorable, the characters charming, and the romance sweet.
-Together, they're more than enough to carry the day and make MGM's 1944 production of "Meet Me in St. Louis" one of Hollywood's first important modern musicals, one whose music was directly tied to the action of the story.
-In tribute to the film's stature, Warner Bros., who now own the distribution rights to the film, have issued it in one of their celebrated two-disc Special Editions.
-It's worth the trouble.
+Together, they're more than enough to carry the day and make MGM's 1944 production of "Meet Me in St. Louis" one of Hollywood's first important modern musicals, one that directly tied its music to the action of the story.
+In tribute to the film's stature, Warner Bros., who now own the distribution rights to the film, have issued it in a premium Blu-ray Book package.

-Set in the twelve-month period just prior to the opening of the 1904 World's Fair, "Meet Me in St. Louis" was released toward the end of World War II, and audiences welcomed the movie's nostalgic look at an earlier, simpler, and far gentler time.
+MGM released "Meet Me in St. Louis" toward the end of World War II, and audiences welcomed the movie's nostalgic look at an earlier, simpler, and far gentler time, a setting during the twelve-month period just prior to the opening of the 1904 World's Fair.
 Today's viewers may appreciate the movie's look at simpler interpersonal relationships and simpler family concerns, too.

 The movie centers on the minor conflicts of an idealized American family, the Smiths, living in St. Louis, Missouri, just after the turn of the century.
-The movie was directed by Vincente Minnelli and stars Judy Garland, then twenty-one and appearing in her twentieth motion picture.
+Vincente Minnelli directed it and Judy Garland starred, Ms. Garland twenty-one at the time and appearing in her twentieth motion picture.
 The director and star would marry the next year.
 For Minnelli, it was the beginning of an illustrious lineup of films that would include "The Pirate," "An American in Paris," "Brigadoon," "Kismet," and "Gigi," among many more.
 For Garland, the movie was one of the crowning jewels of her young career.

 The story involves several related strifes, first and foremost the love life of Ms. Garland's character, Esther Smith.
 Esther is seventeen, a high school junior, and in love with the new boy next door, John Truett (Tom Drake).
 Thrown into this romance is a second one involving Esther's older sister, Rose (Lucille Bremer), a high school senior, and a college man named Warren (Robert Sully).
 More important, however, is their father's plan to move the family from St. Louis to New York City, which the mother and children soundly reject but must accept as the father was the head of the family in those days.

-The father, Alonzo Smith, is played in representative fashion by Leon Ames, aristocratic, a bit pompous, grumpy, but entirely warmhearted, a typically old-fashioned Hollywood patriarch.
-The mother, Anna Smith, is played by Mary Astor, the versatile actress who a few years earlier had played the femme fatale, Brigid O'Shaughnessy, in "The Maltese Falcon."
+Leon Ames plays the father, Alonzo Smith, in representative fashion--aristocratic, a bit pompous, grumpy, but entirely warmhearted, a typically old-fashioned Hollywood patriarch.
+Mary Astor plays the mother, Anna Smith, the versatile actress a few years earlier having played the femme fatale, Brigid O'Shaughnessy, in "The Maltese Falcon."
 Her character here is typically understanding, clearly subservient, yet firm in her resolve not to let her husband completely domineer her.
 Also in the family are Henry H. Daniels, Jr., as the oldest child, Lon, Jr., about to go off to college; Joan Carroll as Agnes, the next-to-youngest daughter; Harry Davenport as the eccentric Grandpa; and Marjorie Main (later of "Ma and Pa Kettle" fame) as Katie, the maid.
 Finally, there is the actress who practically steals the show, five-year-old Margaret O'Brien as "Tootie," the youngest member of the family.
 Ms. O'Brien won a special Academy Oscarette for her performance that year.

-The acting is fine, the romances are cute, the family discord is easily amended, and Tootie's adventures on Halloween night are harrowing and delightful.
+The acting is fine, the romances are cute, the family discord easily amended, and Tootie's adventures on Halloween night harrowing and delightful.
 But it is without a doubt the music that has made the film a classic.
-Older, period tunes are combined with newer songs to make the movie a notable musical experience.
+The movie combines older, period tunes with newer songs to make it a notable musical experience.
 The older songs include the title tune, "Meet Me in St. Louis," plus "I Was Drunk Last Night," "Under the Bamboo Tree," and the elegant "You and I." The newer songs by Hugh Martin and Ralph Blane are "The Boy Next Door," "Skip To My Lou," the now-familiar "Have Yourself a Merry Little Christmas," and the showstopping "Trolley Song."